 If you're looking for a golf ball that is both cheap and beginner friendly then these will fit the bill.

 The TaylorMade Noodle Long & Soft comes with a soft, durable cover, which can handle cold weather without feeling rigid or stiff.
 The softness is helpful in the winter months and stems from the two-piece construction and their unique dimple design.
 It is designed to give golfers a longer and straighter flight no matter the weather conditions.

-In Summary: Whare Are The Best Golf Balls For Cold Weather?
+In Summary: Whare Are The Best Winter Golf Balls?

 The distance, performance, and your own individual preferences are all factors that will determine the type of cold weather golf balls you end up with.
-There is no one-size-fits-all for this category, however, it is imperative to remember that the best cold weather golf balls have plenty of distance and are soft with a low compression which means they can handle the cold temperature.
+There is no one-size-fits-all for this category, however, it is imperative to remember that the best cold weather golf balls have plenty of distance and are soft with a low compression (also glow in the dark golf balls can be useful) which means they can handle the cold temperature.

 If distance is a priority in winter conditions, then the Callaway Supersoft golf ball or Titleist NXT Tour S golf ball would be a good option for you in this regard.
 You might also want to consider the TaylorMade Noodle Long & Soft golf balls if the distance isn’t as important, but the distance does matter to some extent.

 It always makes sense to formulate your expected distances in the cold so that you can know what you expect from your game in the cold conditions (Golf.com).

 Overall, each choice of the best cold weather golf balls on this list has its own merits and will depend on your personal preference on golf ball construction and brand as the best winter golf balls.